Managing latex allergies at homeLatex products; Latex allergy; Latex sensitivity; Contact dermatitis - latex allergy

 Latex is made from the sap of rubber trees.
 It is very strong and stretchy.
-Because of this, it is used in a lot of common household items and toys.
+So it is used in a lot of common household items and toys.

 - Condoms and diaphragms